FIRST ALERT: Pattern flip could bring beneficial rain to Gulf Coast next week

 BILOXI, Miss.
 (WLOX) - As burn bans remain in place, ponds shrink, and dust blows across South Mississippi, there is no arguing that we need rain.

-The latest U.S. Drought monitor shows the Mississippi drought has gotten worse; Pearl River, Hancock and parts of Stone and Harrison counties are now in what they call “exceptional” drought - the worst category on a scale from 1-4.
+The latest U.S. Drought monitor shows the Mississippi drought has gotten worse; Pearl River, Hancock and parts of Stone and Harrison counties are now in what is considered “exceptional” drought - the worst category on a scale from 1-4.

 The rainfall deficit since January 1 for Gulfport-Biloxi International is approaching thirty inches, putting it in the running for the driest year on record.